-You may have noticed by now that we’re five books into a nine-book list and every choice has been either Korean or Japanese.
+You may have noticed by now that we’re a few books deep into this list of translated horror stories and every choice has been either Korean or Japanese.
 While I’m happy to admit some personal bias for these countries’ literature, it’s also simply fair to say that they know their horror.

 Out shows us what happens when desperate, abandoned, forgotten women decide to break free.
 Set in a crime-ridden Tokyo landscape of yakuza and loan sharks, a factory worker finally snaps and murders her husband before desperately seeking the help of her colleagues to hack up and dispose of the body.